himansupradha4445/Pages/README.md

 ## STLC?

-**STLC (Software Testing Life Cycle)** is a **systematic process** followed during software testing to ensure the **quality** and **completeness** of the software application.
+- STLC (Software Testing Life Cycle) is a sequence of specific activities conducted during testing to ensure software quality goals are met.

-It includes a series of **well-defined phases** to manage testing efficiently from start to finish.
+- STLC involves both verification and validation activities.
+- It is not just a single/isolated activity, It consists of a series of activities carried out methodologically to help certify your software product.

 ---

-## 🌀 STLC Phases
+# 🌀 STLC Phases

+## Requirement Phase Testing

+**Requirement Phase Testing** (also known as Requirement Analysis) is where the test team analyzes the requirements from a testing perspective.
+The objective is to identify testable requirements.
+QA teams often collaborate with stakeholders to understand requirements, both functional and non-functional, in detail.
+Automation feasibility for the project is also assessed during this phase.

-### 1. Requirement Analysis
+### Activities:
-- Understand and analyze testing requirements.
+- Identify types of tests to be performed
+- Gather details about testing priorities and focus
+- Prepare Requirement Traceability Matrix (RTM)
-- Identify testable and non-testable items.
+- Identify test environment details
-- Involves collaboration with stakeholders or BAs.
+- Perform automation feasibility analysis (if required)

+### Deliverables:
+- RTM
+- Automation feasibility report (if applicable)

 ---

-### 2. Test Planning
+## Test Planning in STLC

-- Define the scope, strategy, and goals of testing.
-- Prepare the **Test Plan** document.
+**Test Planning** is when the Senior QA Manager defines the test plan strategy along with estimating efforts and costs.
+The team also identifies test resources, environment, limitations, and schedules.
+The finalized Test Plan is the key output.

+### Activities:
+- Prepare test plan/strategy for various testing types
+- Select test tools
+- Estimate test efforts
+- Plan resources and assign roles
-- Identify required resources, tools, and timelines.
+- Identify training requirements

+### Deliverables:
+- Test plan/strategy document
+- Effort estimation document

 ---

-### 3. Test Case Design (Development)
+## Test Case Development Phase

+In this phase, the QA team creates, verifies, and reworks test cases and scripts after the test plan is complete.
+Test data is identified, created, reviewed, and updated based on preconditions.

+### Activities:
-- Write detailed test cases and scripts.
+- Create test cases and automation scripts (if applicable)
-- Prepare required test data.
-- Review and finalize test cases.
+- Review and baseline test cases/scripts
+- Create test data (if a test environment is available)

+### Deliverables:
+- Test cases/scripts
+- Test data

 ---

-### 4. Test Environment Setup
+## Test Environment Setup

-- Set up hardware/software configurations.
-- Includes servers, databases, browsers, etc.
-- Done by dev/infra team with QA coordination.
+The **Test Environment Setup** defines the hardware and software under which testing is conducted.
+This is a crucial part of the process and may be executed parallel to test case development.
+Smoke testing is often performed to verify environment readiness.

+### Activities:
+- Understand the required architecture and setup
+- Prepare hardware and software requirement list
+- Setup environment and test data
+- Perform smoke testing

+### Deliverables:
+- Ready test environment with data setup
+- Smoke test results

 ---

-### 5. Test Execution
+## Test Execution Phase

+**Test Execution** involves executing the test cases and reporting any bugs.
+If bugs are found, they are reported to the development team and then retested once fixed.

+### Activities:
-- Execute test cases as per the plan.
+- Execute tests as per plan
-- Log and track bugs/defects.
+- Document results and log defects
+- Map defects to test cases in RTM
-- Re-test after fixes and perform regression if needed.
+- Retest defect fixes
+- Track defects until closure

+### Deliverables:
+- RTM with execution status
+- Updated test cases with results
+- Defect reports

 ---

-### 6. Test Closure
+## Test Cycle Closure

+In **Test Cycle Closure**, the team ensures that all planned work is completed.
+Lessons learned are documented, and metrics are collected to improve future test cycles.

+### Activities:
+- Evaluate completion criteria (Time, Coverage, Cost, Quality, etc.)
+- Prepare test metrics
+- Document project learnings
-- Prepare test summary report.
+- Prepare test closure report
-- Evaluate testing metrics and defect analysis.
-- Archive test artifacts and lessons learned.
+- Analyze test results and defect distribution

----
+### Deliverables:
+- Test closure report
+- Test metrics
+"""

 ## Functional vs Non-Functional Testing